 If the driver door is opened without first unlocking with the RKE transmitter, the horn will chirp and the lights will flash to indicate pre-alarm.
-If the vehicle is not started, or the door is not unlocked by pressing a on the RKE transmitter during the 10-second pre-alarm, the alarm will be activated.
+If the vehicle is not started, or the door is not unlocked by pressing on the RKE transmitter during the 10-second pre-alarm, the alarm will be activated.

-The alarm will also be activated if a passenger door, the trunk, or the hood is opened without first disarming the system.
-When the alarm is activated, the turn signals flash and the horn sounds for about 30 seconds.
+If a door, the hood, or the liftgate is opened without first disarming the system, the turn signals will flash and the horn will sound for about 30 seconds.
 The alarm system will then re-arm to monitor for the next unauthorized event.